Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/connecting-kubernetes-cluster-with-container-storage-interface-csi-driver.md

 1. For `storeExportPath`, create the NFS export for hosting the persistent volume.

 1. If your cluster has more than one tenant, specify the tenant ID that contains your NFS export for the `tenantId` parameter.
-For more information, see [Configure Multi-Tenancy with Qumulo](https://care.qumulo.com/hc/en-us/articles/360054089954) on Qumulo Care.

    {{site.data.alerts.note}}
    <ul>